 Vagaro Website

-Vagaro has a built-in website builder that allows you to spin up a new website very quickly based on the data you have stored in the system.
+Vagaro MySite is a new built-in website builder that allows you to quickly spin up a new website based on the data you have stored in the system.

-It comes with default website design templates (see examples below) but you can also order a custom-developed design from Vagaro at an additional cost.
+It comes with default style templates (see examples below), but you can also order a custom-developed design from Vagaro at an additional cost.

 The Vagaro website builder allows you to connect a custom domain and get your site live fast.
-However, what you can do is limited if you compare it to a dedicated website builder like Squarespace.
+However, compared to a dedicated website builder like Squarespace, its capabilities are limited.

 Fresha Website